 The School of Civil Engineering of Thessaloniki Mediterranean College organised with great success a forum titled: “The Vision Zero Concept: the role of Civil Engineer on Road Safety” on Monday 27 March 2017.
 This initiative’s goal was to approach road safety, covering three basic branches: the driver, the vehicle and the environment.

 A Diploma Thesis titled ‘Comparative analysis of young drivers behaviour in normal and simulated conditions in urban roads‘ was presented by Danai Voutsina in March 2017.
-The current Diploma Thesis focuses on the comparative analysis of the behavior of young drivers in normal and simulated driving conditions in urban roads.
-In order to achieve this objective , data have been selected through an experimental process, in which the participants have driven in real urban conditions and on a driving simulator, while performing different scenarios.
-By using lognormal regression methods, it was investigated the impact of the driving environment, the specific characteristics of each driver as well as the driving style to the average vehicle speed change.
+Data have been selected through an experimental process, in which the participants have driven in real urban conditions and on a driving simulator, while performing different scenarios.
+By using lognormal regression modelling, the impact of the driving environment, the specific characteristics of each driver as well as the driving style to the average vehicle speed change was investigated.
 The model application revealed that absolute values of drivers’ traffic performance varies between simulated and real driving conditions.
-However, speed difference between fast and slow drivers is the same at the two driving environments, as is also speed difference the same at the two driving environments between drivers talking and not talking to the co-driver.
+However, speed difference between fast and slow drivers is very much the same at the two driving environments, as is also speed difference between drivers talking and not talking to the co-driver at the two driving environments.

 A Diploma Thesis titled ‘Investigating the acceptance of autonomous vehicles by Greek drivers‘ was presented by Charalampos Souris in March 2017.
 A stated-preference approach was used that included hypothetical scenarios of cost, time, and safety, which were distributed in a specially developed questionnaire.
 By using models of logistic regression and the respective utility functions it was possible to extract a mathematical description of the drivers’ attitude towards autonomous vehicles.
 Results show that the Greek drivers attitude is dependent on the cost, time, and level of safety of the autonomous vehicles, the existence of driving support systems (GPS, parking assistant) in their cars today, their opinion on the traffic of autonomous public transport and taxis on the roads, their driving experience, age, and family income.